Table of Contents

 Common strings between your Parent and Child resources are counted only once.

-Unique strings that are introduced in either Parent or Child resources are contributing to your total word count as described here.
+Unique strings introduced in either Parent or Child resources contribute to your total word count as described here.